hyperledger-archives/iroha-docker/README.md

 For testing it will better for you to use bash command.

-And also you can make IROHA tar ball by mounting host filesystem on this container.
+You can also make an IROHA tar ball by mounting the host filesystem on this container.

 ``` bash
 docker run -it --name iroha -v /var/tmp:/var/tmp hyperledger/iroha /bin/bash
 ```

-After iroha container started, you can make iroha tarball as below.
+After the iroha container is started, you can make the iroha tarball as below.

 ``` bash
 cd /